|

 #L99.152

-Dennis Stebbins followed the model set by his father, Joseph, and served the town of Deerfield, Massachusetts as selectman and a member of the militia.
+Dennis Stebbins of Deerfield, Massachusetts, followed the model set by his father, Joseph (1749-1816), serving his town as a selectman and member of the militia.

 |